An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Long-range Shooting

-• Description: Shoot at targets over long distances.
+• What is it?
+Shoot at targets over long distances.

 • Goal / Objective: Achieve pinpoint accuracy over extended distances.